toybz/weather-app/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-The goal of this weather app is to  display weather conditions and forecasts  for Selected cities.
+The goal of this weather app is to  display weather conditions and forecasts for selected cities.

 ### Built With

 * [Angular](https://angular.io/)
 * [Bootstrap](https://getbootstrap.com)
 * [OpenWeather API](https://openweathermap.org)

 <!-- GETTING STARTED -->